-When outBitstream contains an SEI NAL unit seiNalUnitA that contains a scalable nesting SEI message with sn_subpic_flag equal to 1 that are applicable to the OLSs (when sn_ols_flag is equal to 1) or the layers (when sn_ols_flag is equal to 0) that have exactly the same set of layers as in outBitstream and are applicable to the subpictures that have exactly the same set of subpictures as in outBitstream, generate a new SEI NAL unit seiNalUnitB, include it in the PU containing seiNalUnitA immediately after seiNalUnitA, extract the scalable-nested SEI messages from the scalable nesting SEI message and include them directly in seiNalUnitB (as non-scalable-nested SEI messages), and remove seiNalUnitA from outBitstream.
+When outBitstream contains an SEI NAL unit seiNalUnitA that contains a scalable nesting SEI message with sn_ols_flag equal to 1 and sn_subpic_flag equal to 1 that is applicable to the OLSs that have exactly the same set of layers as in outBitstream and are applicable to the subpictures in outBitstream, generate a new SEI NAL unit seiNalUnitB, include it in the PU containing seiNalUnitA immediately after seiNalUnitA, extract the scalable-nested SEI messages from the scalable nesting SEI message and include them directly in seiNalUnitB (as non-scalable-nested SEI messages), and remove seiNalUnitA from outBitstream.
 When outBitstream contains SEI NAL units that contain a scalable nesting SEI message with sn_ols_flag equal to 1 and sn_subpic_flag equal to 1 that are applicable to outBitstream, extract appropriate non-scalable-nested SEI message with payloadType equal to 1 (PT), 130 (DUI), or 132 (decoded picture hash) from the scalable nesting SEI message and place the extracted SEI messages into outBitstream.